calonso/IETechMBA/relational/README.md

 ## Infrastructure

 First thing we need to do is to create the infrastructure for the lab.
 An AWS Aurora cluster in this instance.
-To create we'll use [AWS Cloudformation](https://aws.amazon.com/cloudformation/).
+To manage infrastructure we'll use [AWS Cloudformation](https://aws.amazon.com/cloudformation/).
 AWS' *infrastructure as code* solution.
 I have created all the definition for you, all you need this time is to create the infrastructure that I've defined for you in your personal or student AWS account.

 1. Sign in to [your AWS console](https://aws.amazon.com/console/)